 Real estate agents should always verify whether an item is a true rental or part of a lease or other agreement that includes an obligation to purchase.
 To do this, agents can start by reviewing the seller’s utility bills, such as their Enbridge bill, which may disclose rental amounts paid to suppliers like Direct Energy.
 If the bill doesn’t clearly indicate a true rental, agents should request a copy of the complete rental contract or written confirmation from the supplier.

-If a piece of equipment (for example, a furnace) is a rental, but not disclosed as a rental item to be assumed by the buyer in section 6 of OREA’s standard form of Agreement of Purchase and Sale, the buyer should take the position that the equipment is a fixture, included in the purchase price, and require the seller to “buy out” the contract and deliver the piece of equipment free and clear on closing.
+If an item is a rental but not disclosed as such in the Agreement of Purchase and Sale, the buyer can consider the item a fixture included in the purchase price.
+In this case, the buyer may require the seller to buy out the contract and deliver the equipment free and clear on closing.

 On the other hand, if the item is not a true rental but is listed as one in the agreement, the buyer could require the seller to provide a rental item on closing.
 This may involve the seller buying out the contract and arranging for a true rental item or negotiating with the supplier, which can be both challenging and costly.

 The cost of buying out rental contracts can vary significantly, ranging from a few hundred dollars to several thousand.
 However, these problems can be easily avoided by thoroughly investigating rental items before finalizing the agreements.